FODS deployed on $866 Million Miami Signature Bridge Project

 The FODS Soil Tracking Prevention Device

-The FODS Soil Tracking Prevention Device, also called Trackout Control Mats, have been deployed throughout the project at construction entrances to minimize sediment.
+The FODS Soil Tracking Prevention Device, also called Trackout Control Mats, has been deployed throughout the project at construction entrances to minimize sediment.
 As a portable device, the FODS Trackout Control System can be relocated as needed during each stage of construction.
-Compared to using traditional aggregate based tracking pads, the FODS system is highly effective and versatile on phased construction.
+Compared to traditional aggregate-based tracking pads, the FODS system provides a highly effective and versatile solution for phased construction.

 FODS Highway Construction